 - Mobile-Scavenger Stage: the first wave of organisms, scarves, hagfish, and larger crustaceans come to clean the carcass.
-Consumption is estimated to be at around 88-132 pounds or 40-60 kilograms per day.
+Consumption is estimated to be around 88-132 pounds or 40-60 kilograms per day.
 It lasts from months to 1.5 years.

 - Enrichment-Opportunist Stage: in this stage, smaller organisms (such as worms and crustaceans) dig through the sediment to find bits of decomposing tissue.
-Animals also colonize the bones.
+Animals also colonize bones.
 This stage lasts from months to 4.5 years.

 - Self-fulfilling Stage: this stage is the longest.
 Bacteria consume the fat in the bones and produce hydrogen sulfide.
 That then powers other microscopic organisms.
 This stage is one of the longest, lasting between 50 to 100 years.
 The period makes studying these phenomena difficult.